SEI-SEA-1-25/express-blogpulse/readme.md

 ## Licensing
 1. All content is licensed under a CC-BY-NC-SA 4.0 license.
 2. All software code is licensed under GNU GPLv3.
 For commercial use or alternative licensing, please contact legal@ga.co.

+###TODOS
+*As a user, I would like to assign a tag when I create a new article [] update route POST /authort/:id/articles to create tags too

+*As a user, I would like to add tags to articles
+ [] new route POSt /articles/:id/tags and create new tag and associate the article [] new route PUT /articles/:articleId/tags/:tagId to associate a tag with an article

+*As a user, I would like to see tags displayed on articles [] update GET / to include tags
+ [] update GET /authors/:id to include tags
+ [] update GET /articles/:id to include tags

+*As a user, I would like to see one specific tag and all the articles that have been tagged with it [] create tags controller
+ [] new route GET /tags/:id show one tag and all articles [] new route POST /tags create a tag
+ [] new route GET /tags all tags